Bearer/bearer-sdk/packages/create-bearer/README.md

 # create-bearer

-Start a new Bearer intefration in a minute
+Start a new Bearer integration in a minute

 ## How to use it